Eyevinn/iaf-plugin-aws-mediapackage/README.md

 Default plugin export.
 This class is plug-and-play with the Ingest Application Framework, as described in the previous section.

 ### Methods
-`constructor(mediaPackagerEndpoint: string, awsRegion: string, roleArn: string, packagingGroupId: string, logger: winston.Logger)`
+`constructor(roleArn: string, packagingGroupId: string, logger: winston.Logger)`

 Creates a new `AWSUploadModule` object.
-You need to provide the unique part your mediaPackage endpoint URL, which AWS region it is running in.
-You will also need to provide a role ARN, as well as the MediaPackage `packagingGroupId`.
+You will need to provide a role ARN, as well as the MediaPackage `packagingGroupId`.
 A winston logger is also needed.
 These parameters are used to initialize the sub-modules.

 `onFileAdd = (filePath: string, readStream: Readable)`.